Home Compare PFG vs PRU

 Principal Financial Group vs Prudential Financial: Which Stock Looks Stronger in 2026?

-Principal Financial holds the cleaner structural position, with the lead spread across stability and profitability.
-Prudential Financial still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Prudential Financial holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Principal Financial still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.